troutstick/troutstick.github.io/_posts/2021-10-18-beauty_of_programming.markdown

 art, when we could just as easily write `2 + 3 == 5`.

-The tragedy is that the beauty of functional programming in CS61A is rapidly snuffed out by the practical reality of Berkeley's following programming course, CS61B, which presents to students the absolute carnage of writing large-scale projects in the OOP posterboy language of Java.
-The vast majority of Berkeley CS students, or at least my peers, take the Pythonic exercises of our first semester to be something akin to a tiger jumping through hoops: it's cool, but useless; why curry functions when loops and if-else statements can get you everything you want?
+The tragedy is that the beauty of functional programming in CS61A is rapidly snuffed out by the practical and depressing reality of Berkeley's following programming course, CS61B, which presents to students the absolute carnage of writing large-scale projects in the OOP posterboy language that is Java.
+The vast majority of Berkeley CS students, or at least my peers, take the pythonic exercises of our first semester to be something akin to a tiger jumping through hoops: it's cool, but useless.
+Why curry functions when loops and if-else statements can get you everything you want?

-The sad part is, this kind of thinking isn't even entirely wrong.
-A software engineer could theoretically spend a lifetime without ever having to curry a single function, but it's tough to imagine a modern day career in programming that entirely avoids the object-oriented paradigm.
+The sad part is that this kind of thinking isn't even entirely wrong.
+A software engineer could theoretically spend a lifetime without ever having to curry a single function, while it's tough to imagine a modern day career in programming that entirely avoids the object-oriented paradigm.